thunlp/KR-EAR/README.md

 RUN
 ==========

+You need to  type the following command in each model folder:

+For training:

+	./main

+For testing:

+	./test

+	./test_attr

-You can also change the parameters when running.
+You can also change the parameters when training.

 -n : the embedding size of entities, relations